 Research and experience show us that having autism has a profound effect on a student’s ability to learn.
 Sensory difficulties can result in unusual or uncomfortable perception of sound, sight, smell, touch and taste, and make it difficult for students to focus on the learning priorities as other stimuli pose a considerable distraction.
 Therefore, we aim to provide an environment which reflects the SPELL framework (Structure, Positive approaches and expectations, Empathy Low arousal and Links) is quiet, calm and has a low level of distracting visual, auditory or sensory stimuli.
 Students have access to separate working areas within their classroom environment.
 Read more by clicking the link below:

-In order to ensure that pupils with autism can access the curriculum, the school uses a variety of approaches and resources.
+In order to ensure that students with autism can access the curriculum, the school uses a variety of approaches and resources.
 Monitoring and evaluation of approaches is continuous and the school favours an ‘eclectic’ model which draws on best practice from a range of interventions.

 Our staff are trained in the TEACCH.
 TEACCH stands for 'Treatment and Education of Autistic and related Communication-Handicapped Children.'
 TEACCH approach benefit of: use of symbols and visual references to help students understand what is happening and what is going to happen next through a non-auditory means of communication; use of social stories to help students understand social expectations, conventions, and the thoughts and feelings of others.
 All of these, supported by an appreciation of the need for a highly structured daily routine which the students can predict, help to alleviate anxiety and enable our students to both enjoy and learn.
 Read more about TEACCH approach by clicking link below: